Onion-s-Life-Dev-Team/Onion-s-Life/README.md

 ## Add Achievements ##

-Achievements are there own sprites.
-To add, do the following:
+Achievements are "there" own sprites.
+To add, do the following: (Surprise, surprise, Eli doesn't know grammar)

 1. Add a new sprite that hasn't been used before to [levels.js](levels.js)
 2. Make that sprite look like this: